 FINAL POINT – NOT SELF-SERVING

 My final point is this.
 Yes, we offer reverse mortgages at JVM, but that is not why I am writing this blog.
-I am writing this blog b/c reverse mortgages can improve lives massively in many cases, so I desperately want to remove the stigma.
+I am writing this blog because reverse mortgages can improve lives massively in many cases, so I desperately want to remove the stigma.

-In light of that and b/c I knew that a reverse mortgage was by far in their best interest, I referred them to a friend of mine who specializes in reverse mortgages and who is not affiliated with JVM in any way.
+In light of that and because I knew that a reverse mortgage was by far in their best interest, I referred them to a friend of mine who specializes in reverse mortgages and who is not affiliated with JVM in any way.

 A reverse mortgage will improve their lives so much that I wanted to eliminate every possible obstacle and objection, even if it costs JVM a nice commission.